calebebrim/kubernetes-data-pipeline/README.md

 if this is not the first time you install nginx ingress on kubernetes server, you can skip the add-repo command make command.

-to make sure iginx is installed correctly run the following command:
+to make sure nginx is installed correctly run the following command:

 ``` shell
 kubectl get pods -n default